-To understand the unexpectedly dominant core seen in the Skitter dataset, we rely on the k-core metric.
-A k-core is defined as the maximum connected subgraph, H, of a graph, G, with the property that $d_v \geq k \ \forall v \in H$ .
-As pointed out by [1] and [3] the k-core exposes the structure of a graph by pruning nodes with successively higher degrees, k, and examining the maximum remaining subgraph; note this is not the same as pruning all nodes with degree k or less.
-Figure 2(b) shows the proportion of nodes in each k-core as a function of k.
-There are 84 plots shown, but as can be seen there is little difference between each of them, demonstrating that the proportion of nodes in each k-core is not fundamentally changing over time.
-The WSD on the Skitter data is therefore not really observing a more dominant core, but a less well-sampled edge of the AS topology.
-We provide explicit evidence in Section 4 that Skitter has increasing problems over time to sample the non-core part of the topology.

-There is a practical explanation for the sampling bias of Skitter: the Skitter dataset is composed of traceroutes rooted at a limited set of locations, so the k-core is expected to be similar to peeling the layers from an onion [1].
-From a topology evolution point of view, Skitter's view of the AS evolution is inconclusive, due to its sampling bias.
-Skitter is not sampling the periphery of the Internet and so cannot see evolutionary changes in the whole AS topology.
-Based on our evidence, we cannot make claims about the relative change of the core compared to the edge, as we can with the UCLA dataset.
+To further investigate this unexpectedly dominant core seen in the Skitter dataset, we introduce supporting evidence using the k-core metric.
+A k-core is defined as the maximum connected subgraph, H, of a graph, G, with the property that $d_v \ge k \ \forall v \in H$ .
+As pointed out by Alvarez-Hamelin et al. [1] the k-core exposes the structure of a graph by pruning nodes with successively higher degrees, k, and examining the maximum remaining subgraph; note this is not the same as simply pruning all nodes with degree k or less.
+Figure 10 shows the proportion of nodes in each k-core as a function of k.
+There are 84 plots shown, but as can be seen there is little difference between each of them, demonstrating that the proportion of nodes in each core is not changing over time.
+The nature of the sampling performed by Skitter explains this behavior: the Skitter data set is composed of traceroutes rooted at a limited set of locations, so the k-core is expected to be similar to peeling the layers from an onion [1].
+From a topology evolution point of view, this result shows that, although the number of nodes being sampled by Skitter is decreasing, the hierarchy of the Internet as observed by Skitter is actually not changing.
+Skitter is not sampling the periphery of the Internet and so cannot see evolutionary changes there.

 We insist on the fact that the purpose of this paper is not to blame the Skitter dataset for its limited coverage of the AS topology, as it aims at sampling the router-level topology.
-Datasets like Skitter that rely on active probing do provide some topological information not visible from BGP data, as will be shown in Section 4.
+Datasets like Skitter that rely on active probing do provide topological information not visible from BGP data, as will be shown in Section V.

-3.2 UCLA
+B. UCLA

 We now examine the evolution of the AS topology using 52 snapshots, one per month, from January 2004 to April 2008.
-This dataset, referred to in this paper as the UCLA dataset, comes from the Internet topology collection maintained by Oliviera et al. [16].
+This dataset, referred to in this paper as the UCLA dataset, comes from the Internet topology collection maintained by Oliviera et al. [15].
 These topologies are updated daily using data sources such as BGP routing tables and updates from RouteViews, RIPE, Abilene and LookingGlass servers.
 Each node and link is annotated with the times it was first and last observed.
-Note that due to the multiple sources of data used by the UCLA dataset, there is a risk of pollution and bias when combining such differing data sources, which may contain inconsistencies or outdated information.